tbernacchi/take-home-assignment-main/README.md

-# This is a candidate assessment assignment from stack.io
+# This is a candidate assessment assignment

 # Guideline